 In May 2018, Northern Ireland voted in a referendum to make abortion legal with 66.4% of voters voting to amend the constitution so that abortion could be legalised.
 In October 2019, abortion was decriminalised and became lawful in Northern Ireland.

-The new framework for lawful abortion services – The Abortion Regulations 2020 – came into effect on 31 March 2020.
-Under the new regulations, termination of pregnancy will be allowed:
+The new framework for lawful abortion services – The Abortion Regulations 2020 – came into effect on 31st March 2020.
+Under the new regulations, termination of pregnancy is allowed:

 It’s important to understand the arguments held by people who oppose abortion, and are described as pro-life.
 Some people may believe that: